 Everyone knows that keeping customers happy keeps them coming back for more.
 However, while customer experience management (CXM) has become a top customer strategy in the Business to Consumer (B2C) industries, it has not achieved the same adoption in Business to Business (B2B) industries.
 But that’s now changing.
 And the technology to support customer experience (CX) capabilities is also becoming more recognized.

 There are a lot of so-called “Customer Experience software solutions.”
 But almost all of them are point solutions.
 Rather than stitching together a multitude of piecemeal apps, a better approach is to start with a more comprehensive customer platform.
 CRM software will become that primary underlying technology for CXM.
 CRM software provides customer experience capabilities such as buyer journey alignment, omni-channel engagement, online self-service and next best action recommendations.
-CRM harvests data to deliver relevant, personalized and contextual customers experiences.
+The technology harvests data to deliver relevant, personalized and contextual customers experiences.
 Delivering differentiated CXs is equally important in both B2C and B2B industries.

 CRM software provides the customer data management, process automation and information reporting to design and automate customer experiences.
-And CRM platforms such Salesforce and Microsoft Dynamics 365 have extensive ecosystems, such as AppExchange and AppSource, to tie in specialty CX apps.
+And platforms such Salesforce and Microsoft Dynamics 365 have extensive ecosystems, such as AppExchange and AppSource, to tie in specialty CX apps.